-Table 6 Notes to help you: Definitions: taught, composition taught, postgraduate research) quare composition provides taught, postgraduate research) or students registered for an academic credit that can be counted towards one of these qualifications.
-Undergraduate Z_LEVELGRP2 values 03 and 04 Postgraduate research students are students whose qualification aim is a research-based higher degree.
-A research-based higher degree is a postgraduate programme PGCE QUALCAT value M0016 (for full-time students only) comprising a research component (including a requirement to produce original work) which is larger than any accompanying taught component when measured by student effort.
-Postgraduate taught Z_LEVELGRP2 value 02 (and not included in PGCE for full-time students) PGCE students are students whose qualification aim is a Postgraduate Certificate in Education (at master level).
+Table 6 Notes to help you: Definitions: Level (undergraduate, PGCE, postgraduate taught, postgraduate research) Undergraduate students are those studying towards a first degree, higher education certificate or diploma, or equivalent, or students registered for an academic credit that can be counted towards one of these qualifications.
+Postgraduate research students are students whose qualification aim is a research-based higher degree.
+A research-based higher degree is a postgraduate programme comprising a research component (including a requirement to produce original work) which is larger than any accompanying taught component when measured by student effort.
+PGCE students are students whose qualification aim is a Postgraduate Certificate in Education (at master level).
 Students whose qualification aim is a Professional Graduate Certificate in Education (at honours level) should be returned as undergraduate.
-Postgraduate research Z_LEVELGRP2 value 01 Postgraduate taught students are those who are studying a course leading to higher degrees, diplomas and certificates (including professional qualifications) which usually require a first degree as an entry qualification, but do not meet the requirements to be a research student and are not aiming for a PGCE (for full-time students).
+Postgraduate taught students are those who are studying a course leading to higher degrees, diplomas and certificates (including professional qualifications) which usually require a first degree as an entry qualification, but do not meet the requirements to be a research student and are not aiming for a PGCE (for full-time students).
 PGCE and other postgraduate taught course fees should be returned separately for full-time.
+The derived field Z_LEVELGRP2 and QUALCAT field should be used to assign the level of study of a student: Undergraduate Z_LEVELGRP2 values 03 and 04 PGCE QUALCAT value M0016 (for full-time students only) Postgraduate taught Z_LEVELGRP2 value 02 (and not included in PGCE for full-time students) Postgraduate research Z_LEVELGRP2 value 01